14islands/js-breakpoints/readme.md

 # Javascript Breakpoints

 A small library that uses CSS media queries to trigger breakpoint changes in Javascript.
-Helpful to change application logic for different screen sizes, resolutions or [other media query options]().
+Helpful to change application logic for different screen sizes, resolutions or [other media query features](http://www.w3.org/TR/css3-mediaqueries/#media1).

 ## Example using Sass & Javascript